godotengine/godot-docs/getting_started/editor/external_editor.rst

 .. image:: img/editor_settings.png

 There are two fields: the executable path and command line flags.
-The flags allow you to better integrate the editor with godot.
+The flags allow you to better integrate the editor with Godot.
 Godot will replace the following inside the flags parameter:

 +---------------------+-----------------------------------------------------+